Convertible Securities for Startups: How They Work and When to Use Them

 Advantages for Investors

 Investors gain early access to promising startups through convertible notes, often at discounted rates and capped valuations.
 This structure reduces downside risk, as the investment converts into equity during a future funding round.
 Additionally, the discount incentivizes early participation, allowing investors to secure a more favorable position compared to later-stage participants.
+Some startups pair convertible notes with venture debt as a complement to extend their runway without additional equity dilution.

 Benefits for Startups